Mysian language

-The Mysian language was spoken by Mysians inhabiting Mysia in north-west Anatolia.
+Mysian was spoken by Mysians inhabiting Mysia in north-west Anatolia.

 Little is known about the Mysian language.
 Strabo noted that it was, "in a way, a mixture of the Lydian and Phrygian languages".
-As such, the Mysian language could be a language of the Anatolian group.
+As such, the Mysian language could be a language of the Anatolian or Phrygian group.
 However, a passage in Athenaeus suggests that the Mysian language was akin to the barely attested Paeonian language of Paeonia, north of Macedon.

 Inscription

 Only one inscription is known that may be in the Mysian language.
 It has seven lines of about 20 signs each, written from right to left (sinistroverse), but the first two lines are very incomplete.
 The inscription dates from between the 5th and 3rd centuries BCE and was found in 1926 by Christopher William Machell Cox and Archibald Cameron in Üyücek village, 15 km due south of Tavşanlı, in the Tavşanlı district of Kütahya province, near the outskirts of the classical Phrygian territory.
 The text seems to include Indo-European words.

 The alphabet used resembles the Old-Phrygian alphabet, but some signs are quite different: